Jamie95187/BankTechTest/README.md

 ## Approach

 I decided to have four classes for this project and followed the TDD pattern of **red, green, refactor**.
-I began by creating tests for the account class.
+I began by creating tests for the important features, which was displaying a statement in the command line.
+I later considered some edge cases such as a wrong action given in as an argument, for example neither 'withdraw' or 'deposit'.
+I made the assumption that a user will not be able to go into an overdraft and they will not be able to go into a negative balance.

 ## Class/Method structure